jsandlund/udacity-performance-project/README.md

     - refactored single JS file into multiple JS files to improve clarity
     - used document fragments to prevent DOM calls within for loops
   - on scroll changes:
-    - Moved all constant values & calculationats out of for loops in updateBGPizzas()
+    - Moved all constant values out of for loops
-    - Dynamically calculate number of background pizzas to build & animate based on window.innerHeight
+    - Number of bg pizzas is now dynamically calculated using window.innerHeight; smaller device = fewer pizzas = less expensive
     - Instead of setting height & width of image, replaced with single re-sized pizza image
     - Used requestAnimationFrame to handle position updates
   - on pizza resize changes:
     - Use document fragments to prevent DOM thrashing: the script now creates all the html markup and accesses the DOM only once to append it, opposed to appending html for every new element.
     - Used data attributes & classes to update the size of pizzas, opposed to updating the inline style properties of each pizza.
-This more declarative and performant.
+This is more declarative and performant.
     - killed the rx function; it was redundant.
 3. **Global optimizations**
   - Used gulp to minify and concatenate JS, CSS & HTML files